Mongols in China

-Mongols in China, also known as Mongolian Chinese or Chinese Mongols, are ethnic Mongols who live in China.
+Mongols in China, also known as Mongolian Chinese or Chinese Mongols, are ethnic Mongols who live in China and hold Chinese citizenship.
 They are one of the 56 ethnic groups recognized by the Chinese government.

 As of 2020, there are 6,290,204 Mongols in China, a 0.45% increase from the 2010 national census.
 Most of them live in Inner Mongolia, Northeast China, Xinjiang and Qinghai.
 The Mongol population in China is nearly twice as much as that of the sovereign state of Mongolia.